 Several aspects of the training environment at CHWS seem special (to us, at least).
-First is our strong commitment to diversity - we're genuine, inclusive, curious and non-neurotic in our exploration of differences.
+First is our strong commitment to diversity - we're genuine, inclusive, and curious in our exploration of differences.
 We have a particularly strong alliance with sexual minority students on campus.
 Second is that interns supervise practicum counselors and receive supervision-of-supervision.
 Interns frequently report that learning to supervise is one of the most profound and satisfying ways to learn about doing therapy.
 It's also a role that naturally propels one from trainee to professional.
 Third, we work extra hard to offer therapy groups for interns to co-lead with psychologists, even though we have a small campus to draw upon.
 To get a sense of our typical offerings, read about our Group Program.
-Past groups include a Survivors of Sexual Trauma Group, a Chronic Illness Group, and a Mindfulness Meditation (DBT) group.
+Past groups include a Survivors of Sexual Trauma Group, a LGTBQ support group, and a Mindfulness Meditation (DBT) group.

 In general, being part of a smaller organization often means the opportunity to wear more hats than working in a larger system does.
 Puget Sound is an especially good internship, we think, for trainees who want to supervise and advise, to design and implement, to analyze and collaborate --- in addition to the psychologist's clinical role, which is our bread and butter.
 To assist trainees in nurturing a distinctive (and marketable) professional identity, we help them structure all these Discretionary Activities around a Developing Specialty.
-Lastly, we're a multi-disciplinary staff, and that's just plain cool.
-We consult regularly with our psychiatrist and registered dietician, and we discuss cases and do cross-training with our medical staff.
+Lastly, we are part of an integrated, multi-disciplinary staff.
+We consult regularly with our psychiatrist and registered dietician.
+We discuss cases and do cross-training with our medical staff, which are comprised of physician assistants.

 We don't offer career assessments or employment counseling at CHWS, although academic and career concerns are a natural part of our psychotherapy with students.
 We also engage in very little objective testing at CHWS, with no projective or neuropsychological instruments utilized at all.
 Interns learn specific assessment protocols for anger management, suicide/self harm, and substance abuse.
 They may choose to do the minimum, or may ask us to direct these assessment opportunities their way.